Unity-Technologies/ml-agents/docs/Migrating.md

 ### Python API

-* We've changed some of the python packages dependencies in requirement.txt file.
-Make sure to run `pip install .` within your `ml-agents/python` folder to update your python packages.
+* We've changed some of the Python packages dependencies in requirement.txt file.
+Make sure to run `pip3 install .` within your `ml-agents/python` folder to update your Python packages.

 ## Migrating from ML-Agents toolkit v0.2 to v0.3